storesafe/cordova-sqlcipher-adapter/README.md

 **IMPORTANT NOTE:** It is better to push your change(s) from a separate branch.
 Sometimes they need to be reworked before acceptance.
 Otherwise your `master` branch could become a real mess if rework is needed.

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [brodysoft / Cordova-SQLitePlugin / issues](https://github.com/brodysoft/Cordova-SQLitePlugin/issues) can help improve the quality of this plugin.
+- Reporting issues at [brodybits / Cordova-sqlcipher-dev / issues](https://github.com/brodybits/Cordova-sqlcipher-dev/issues) can help improve the quality of this plugin.
 - Patches with bug fixes are helpful, especially when submitted with test code.
 - Other enhancements welcome for consideration, when submitted with test code and will work for all supported platforms.
 Increase of complexity should be avoided.
 - All contributions may be reused by [@brodybits (Chris Brody)](https://github.com/brodybits) under another license in the future.
 Efforts will be taken to give credit for major contributions but it will not be guaranteed.